mattheww/gomill/gomill_docs/competitions.rst

 It launches a new engine subprocess for each game and waits for it to terminate as soon as the game is completed.

-.. tip:: to run players on a different computer to the ringmaster, specify a suitable :program:`ssh` command line in the :setting:`Player` definition.
+.. tip:: To run players on a different computer to the ringmaster, specify a suitable :program:`ssh` command line in the :setting:`Player` definition.